 Kantar is the umbrella name for an extensive worldwide network of specialist information, research and consultancy agencies owned by marketing giant WPP.
 Eric Salama is the group's long-standing CEO, first appointed to that role in 2002.
 The business was expanded dramatically by the hostile takeover in 2008 of larger rival Taylor Nelson Sofres (TNS).
 That company was merged with WPP's existing research subsidiaries during 2009 to form the clear global leader in custom research and advertising intelligence, and #2 overall in research behind Nielsen.
 What were at that point almost 100 separate companies have gradually been merged and consolidated into nine operating businesses.
 The best known of these are adex and audience research specialist Kantar Media, shopping behaviour monitor Kantar Worldpanel, and brand intelligence researcher Kantar Millward Brown, which among other projects compiles the annual Brandz brand value ranking.
 Another unit, Kantar Consulting, is being positioned as a sales and marketing consultancy to rival the likes of Accenture and Deloitte.
 Other units offer custom market research, healthcare consulting, public policy customer experience and data collection.
 The group also has investment stakes in several other research agencies worldwide, including media specialist comScore.
 WPP is the only one of the major marketing groups to own a significant market research resource and Kantar has long been considered an uncomfortable fit by analysts, especially in light of the division's comparatively lacklustre recent performance.
 For 2017, WPP declared combined revenues from what it calls data investment management of just under £2.7bn (approx $4.0bn), but it has been the group's weakest performing division for several quarters.
 Towards the end of 2018, WPP finally announced a strategic review of the business with a view to selling part or possibly all of Kantar to a financial partner.
+In early 2019, the group said all its various operating units would be consolidated under the single Kantar name.

 Capsule checked 15th October 2018